 The next book written by Shu-Tin Chang and Philip G. Miles is an in-depth book about mushroom cultivation.
 Chang is from the Department of Biology of The Chinese University of Hong Kong while Miles works at the Biological Sciences Department of the State University of New York at Buffalo.

-Stephen Russell’s book guides beginners by dividing his book into the three sections 1) Basics for Beginners, 2) Intermediate Methods and 3) Advanced Methods.
+Stephen Russell’s book guides beginners by dividing his book into three sections 1) Basics for Beginners, 2) Intermediate Methods and 3) Advanced Methods.